Do I Need a 4th COVID Shot?

-Last week, Pfizer and Moderna petitioned the US Food and Drug Administration to authorize an additional COVID-19 booster shot.
-Pfizer's request was for adults 65 and older, a particularly vulnerable population, while Moderna seeks approval for all adults.
+As drug companies press the US Food and Drug Administration to approve second COVID-19 booster shots, President Joe Biden plans to make fourth shots of mRNA vaccines available soon for all Americans 50 and older, per The New York Times.
+The Biden administration will not officially recommend second COVID boosters until the fall, but it will make them accessible to older adults who want them earlier.

-Because vaccine potency is known to wane over time, a fourth vaccine dose has long been a topic of study among researchers.
+In recent weeks, both Pfizer and Moderna have petitioned the US Food and Drug Administration to authorize additional COVID-19 booster shots of their mRNA vaccines.
+Pfizer's request is for adults 65 and older, while Moderna seeks approval for all adults.
+The Washington Post reports that FDA authorization could come as early as Tuesday.

 "It is necessary for a 4th booster," Pfizer CEO Albert Bourla told CBS' Face the Nation earlier this month.
 The current three-shot protocol is "actually quite good against hospitalizations and deaths," he added, "but it doesn't last very long."